dechamps/FlexASIO/CONFIGURATION.md

 have wide-ranging consequences on the operation of the entire audio pipeline.
 For more information, see [BACKENDS][].

-The value of the option is matched against PortAudio host API names.
-If the PortAudio library that FlexASIO is linked against doesn't provide an host API by that name, FlexASIO will fail to initialize.
+The value of the option is matched against PortAudio host API names, as shown in the output of the `PortAudioDevices` program.
+If the specified name doesn't match any host API, FlexASIO will fail to initialize.

 In practice, PortAudio will recognize the following names: `MME`, `Windows DirectSound`, `Windows WASAPI` and `Windows WDM-KS`.